Irish Breakfast Tea is a full-bodied and robust black tea, originating from Assam, India. It has a strong malty flavor, with a hint of smokiness.

 Irish Breakfast Tea has been around since the 18th century when it was first served in the traditional Irish breakfast setting.
 Over the years, it has become increasingly popular due to its bold flavor and aroma that make it stand out from other types of black teas.
 While some may find the taste overwhelming at first sip, many appreciate its strength as they become more accustomed to its flavor profile.
 With its unique blend of Assam and Ceylon teas, Irish Breakfast Tea offers something truly special for those looking for an invigorating cup of tea each morning or afternoon.

-See also How to store Peppermint Tea?
+See also How to prepare fruit tea at home?

 Ingredients of Irish Breakfast Tea